dmlc/gluon-nlp/docs/api/notes/vocab_emb.rst

     >>> text_data = ['hello', 'world', 'hello', 'nice', 'world', 'hi', 'world']
     >>> counter = nlp.data.count_tokens(text_data)

-The obtained ``counter`` has key-value pairs whose keys are words and values are word frequencies.
+The obtained :class:`~gluonnlp.data.Counter` has key-value pairs whose keys are words and values are word frequencies.
 This allows us to filter out infrequent words.
-Suppose that we want to build indices for all the keys in ``counter``.
+Suppose that we want to build indices for all the keys in :class:`~gluonnlp.data.Counter`.
-We need a Vocab instance with ``counter`` as its argument.
+We need a :class:`~gluonnlp.Vocab` instance with :class:`~gluonnlp.data.Counter` as its argument.

 .. code:: python

     >>> my_vocab = nlp.Vocab(counter)

-To attach word embeddings to indexed words in ``my_vocab``, let us go on to create a fastText word embedding instance by specifying the embedding name ``fasttext`` and the pre-trained file name ``wiki.simple``.
+To attach word embeddings to indexed words in ``my_vocab``, let us go on to create a :class:`fastText word embedding <gluonnlp.embedding.FastText>` instance by specifying the embedding name ``fasttext`` and the pre-trained file name ``wiki.simple``.

 .. code:: python